SimplifyJobs/Summer2025-Internships/README.md

 # Summer 2021 Internships
 Use this repo to share and keep track of any tech-related internships.
+For a [Google Sheet version (that remains in sync) click here](https://docs.google.com/spreadsheets/d/126GcV-xVw7pZ3FIZnP2M_plDbcLwfS7HTs9ZqJHaReg/edit#gid=0)!
 For interview prep use Yangshun Tay's [Tech Interview Handbook](https://yangshun.github.io/tech-interview-handbook/).

 Check out our New Grad repo [here](https://github.com/Pitt-CSC/NewGrad-2021).

 **Contribute by submitting a [pull request](https://github.com/susam/gitpr#create-pull-request) or [filling out this form](https://bit.ly/3d5O76c)!**

 ## The List

 | Name  |  Location |  Notes |
 |---|---|-------------|